CyVerse-Validate/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+**Validation is an evolving process and the documentation should reflect the experiences of users as they discover new and useful bits of information.**
+:ref:`updating` is easy, and you can share comments and questions `at this forum <https://github.com/vyverse-validate/validate-doc/issues>`_.

 Validate 1.0
 ============